richardson-oliveira/react-first-sample/README.md

 cd react-first-sample
 npm start # you can also use: expo start

+Install the Expo client app on your iOS or Android phone and connect to the same wireless network as your computer.
+On Android, use the Expo app to scan the QR code from your terminal to open your project.
+On iOS, follow on-screen instructions to get a link.

 if you have a problem with axios installation
 $rm -rf node_modules && npm install

 2) your approach.